 We like tennis.
 We always watch the four majors and cheer on our favorite player, Roger Federer.
 He’s about our age, so watching him play makes us feel both good about ourselves and woefully inadequate all at the same time.
-But anyway, when we were thinking about our time in Europe, we realized we could easily get to Paris for the French Open.
-We were psyched!
-There are a few tips we learned for the best way to get French Open tickets and attend the French Open in Paris.
-So here are our recommendations for how to enjoy French Open tennis like a pro (or like two aging tennis fans).
+But anyway, in the spring and summer of 2017, we spent the last few months of our 13-month world trip in Europe.
+When we realized we could easily get to Paris for the French Open we were psyched!
+And we have a whole bunch of French Open tips to share.
+This post will tell you how to buy French Open tickets, what you need to know about visiting Roland Garros, and basically everything you need to know to enjoy French Open tennis in Paris.

 Create an account on the Roland Garros website early

 French Open tickets are now only sold (including resales) through the Roland Garros ticketing website.
-You want to set up an account well before tickets go on sale so you can jump right on it when they do.
+You want to set up an account well before tickets go on sale so you’re ready to go when they do.

 Set a calendar reminder for when French Open tickets will go on sale

-Or whatever you want to do to make sure you know the exact date and, more importantly, time the ticketing website will open for business.
+Or whatever you want to do to make sure you know the exact date and, more importantly, time the Roland Garros ticketing website will open for business.
 If you’re not in France, make sure you note the time zone too.
-We happened to be in New Zealand at the time and so made sure we were awake at 11pm which is when the tickets went on sale.
+We happened to be in New Zealand at the time so we made sure to be awake at 11pm when the tickets went on sale.

 Figure out what days you want to attend the French Open in advance